-Indicate Letter Card Ww.
+Indicate the Ww Letter Card.
 Say: This is the letter Ww.
 (Children repeat, W.) One W is uppercase and one w is lowercase, but both letters are W. The letter Ww stands for /w/ (w sound).
 Each time I touch the letter Ww, say /w/.
 Touch the Letter Card several times, quickly and slowly as children say /w/.